astral-sh/uv/docs/concepts/tools.md

 ## Tool executables

-Tool executables are all console entry points, script entry points, and binary scripts provided by a Python package.
+Tool executables include all console entry points, script entry points, and binary scripts provided by a Python package.
 Tool executables are symlinked into the `bin` directory on Unix and copied on Windows.

-### `bin` directory
+### The `bin` directory

-Executables are installed into the user's `bin` directory following the XDG standard, e.g., `~/.local/bin`.
+Executables are installed into the user `bin` directory following the XDG standard, e.g., `~/.local/bin`.
 Unlike other directory schemes in uv, the XDG standard is used on _all platforms_ notably including Windows and macOS — there is no clear alternative location to place executables on these platforms.
 The installation directory is determined from the first available environment